Advice and resources : 6-9 month old baby advice

 Each year thousands of under-5s are admitted to hospital after an accident, and these often happen at home.
 In this film our Health Visiting service talk all about about home safety.

-St John Ambulance have a resource to teach parents and carers how to stop a baby from choking (opens in new window)
+Resources to teach parents and carers to stop a baby from choking or to do CPR on them.

 Emotional wellbeing